Stick Together: Do You Know These Words Must Form Contractions in French?

-The Beginner’s Guide to French Contractions
+When to Use French Contractions

 au (on) + jour (day) + de (of) + hui (Latin for “today”)

-Literal translation: on the day of today
+Literal translation: “on the day of today”

 Le (the) + animal (animal) must contract to l’animal (the animal).